bdadam/bdadam.com/src/content/blog/loading-webfonts-with-high-performance.md

 title:          Loading webfonts with high performance on responsive websites
 date:           2014-10-08 21:00

-description:    Optimally loading webfonts is not a trivial taks.
+description:    Optimally loading webfonts is not a trivial task.
 Here is a simple guide, how to do it.
 No blinking, no blocking.

 abstract:       Once upon a time every website was only using Arial, Verdana, Garamond or Times New Roman for rendering the text,
                 because these font were the only ones reliably installed on almost any computer.